-With so much discussion about the enormous problem of food waste circulating around food and environmental circles over the past few years, it may be encouraging to know that people have been working to find clever and industrious ways to put our food and food byproducts to good use.
-Here are ten new and old ways that the food we eat, and the items that are usually discarded in the process of making them, are used to create sustainable products (and jobs!) and to reduce the harmful environmental impact of food production.
+With so much discussion about the enormous problem of food waste circulating around food and environmental circles over the past few years, it may be encouraging to know that people have been working to find clever and industrious ways to put our food and food by-products to good use.
+Here are ten new and old ways that the food we eat, and the items that are usually discarded in the process of making food, can be used to create sustainable products (and jobs!) while reducing our food system's impact on the environment.

 1. Baked Goods

 A team of researchers, led by Carol Lin of the City University of Hong Kong, have invented a procedure that converts stale baked goods from Starbucks into a key ingredient used in many consumer goods.
 It's a discovery that has the potential to generate a lot of money and process many tons of wasted food that would otherwise end up in a landfill.
 The process works like this: Stale baked goods are mixed with fungi, which generate enzymes that break down the carbohydrates in the food into simple sugars.
 These sugars are then placed into fermentation tanks where bacteria convert them into to succinic acid - a colorless, crystalline compound used in lacquers, dyes and perfumes and as an ingredient in many consumer products, such as packaging and medicines - which might otherwise be produced with fossil fuels.